 |Status of Implementation Progress (Outputs, Activities, and Issues)||

--Custom-tailored smart solutions in various stages of implementation: a) Bandung City - centralized data platform for better urban planning; b) Greater Suva Area - digital land registry with potential blockchain application; and c) Tbilisi integration of intelligent transport systems in the city transport strategy.
+" Custom-tailored smart solutions in various stages of adoption and implementation: a) Bandung City - centralized data platform for better urban planning; b) Greater Suva Area - digital land registry with a functional blockchain technology application; and c) Tbilisi integration of intelligent transport systems in the city transport strategy.

 |Summary of Environmental and Social Aspects|